 Swarg Dwar

 We next head to the Swarg Dwar, which, when translated into English, means ‘Gateway to Heaven’.
-It is a crematorium where the funeral pyres never cease burning.
-The faithful believe that it is best to end one’s life in a holy place like Puri as one can achieve moksha or salvation as the gateway to heaven is open.
-Several funeral pyres are burning, and the place can be a little overwhelming for those faint at heart.
+It is a crematorium where the funeral pyres never cease burning!
+The faithful believe that it is best to end one’s life in a holy place like Puri as one can achieve moksha or salvation as the ‘Gateway to Heaven’ is open.
+Several funeral pyres are burning, and the place can be a little overwhelming if you are faint hearted.

 Swarg Dwar @Rafiq Somani